-Preparing the Annual Safety and Security Report Crime Statistics tatistics for the most recent three-year calendar period are listed in this section.
-GTPD Incident Reports are subject to Georgia's Uniform Crime Reporting Program and the Georgia Open Records Act; as such, confidentiality is limited to that provided by law.
+Preparing the Annual Safety and Security Report Crime Statistics

+Reports are subject to Georgia's Uniform Crime Reporting Program and the Georgia Open Records Act; as such, confidentiality is limited to that provided by law.
 This Annual Safety and Security Report has been prepared by GTPD in cooperation with the Atlanta Police Department, and Georgia Tech's Office of Student Integrity, Women's Resource Center, Health Initiatives, Human Resources, Department of Housing and Residence Life, and the Athletics Association.
 Each entity provides updated information about its educational efforts and programs to meet compliance requirements.

-Disciplinary referrals for violations of the Student Code of Conduct, which may include some criminal offenses specified for this report, are sometimes made directly to the Division of Student Life by individuals or campus organizations other than GTPD.
+Disciplinary referrals for violations of the Student Code of Conduct, which may include some criminal offenses specified for this report, are sometimes made directly to the Office of the Dean of Students and the Office of Student Integrity by individuals or campus organizations other than GTPD.